The second generation Volvo XC90 aims to make the most of its sleek Swedish design values. Jonathan Crouch takes a look.

 Key to understanding the dynamics of this second generation XC90 is the fact that it runs on the all-new chassis based on Volvo's Scalable Product Architecture (SPA).
 Yes, it's Volvo's take on the infinitely customisable chassis systems like Volkswagen's MQB and will inevitably underpin a whole host of next-generation models.
 In this guise, it's lighter, stronger and safer than the old XC90 chassis, but despite an increase in vehicle dimensions, this XC90 downsizes its engines.
 You'll find no Yamaha V8s this time round, just a range of engines from the marque's green-tinted Drive-E family.

 The flagship engine is the 320PS T6 petrol, which utilises both turbo and supercharging, while most British customers will inevitably walk straight past that to look instead at the 225PS D5 twin turbodiesel.
-Both engines drive all four wheels via the almost obligatory eight-speed automatic transmission.
+A 250PS petrol T5 engine's offered too.
+All the engines drive all four wheels via the almost obligatory eight-speed automatic transmission.
 The other option is the T8 Twin Engine petrol/electric plug-in hybrid model, billed as 'the world's most powerful and cleanest SUV' This delivers a combined 412PS output, with a thumping 640Nm of torque.
 62mph from rest is dispatchd in just 5.6s, yet this car can also gve you 26 miles of pure electric driving range when fully charged.

 Design and Build